 - Any area in which protective clothing or equipment is required.

 When the Owner must be in one of these restricted areas for a course or a job requirement, alternative arrangements will be considered to provide access if it does not alter the fundamental requirements of the job or course requirement.
+To initiate this process, students must make a Service Animal Planning appointment with the Office of Student Accessibility Services.
+Employees should contact the Office of Equal Opportunity.

 B. Emotional Support Animals